rollerd/awsenv/README.md

 # awsenv

-awsenv is a small tool for quickly switching between aws credentials.
+awsenv is a small tool for quickly switching between aws credentials and optionally copying credentials to the clipboard as 'export commands' for use in other terminal windows/ssh sessions.

 ### Purpose
 If you use aws-cli, boto3, or similar set of tools, you probably already know that you can configure your credentials in an `.ini` style config file that lives in your home directory.